 This annual event celebrates transplants, donors and life.
 It encourages patients to regain fitness after their transplant and it persuades more people to join the NHS Organ Donation Register.
 It's also a chance to meet other patients, families and donors – and is incredibly fun.

-In 2015 a group of nine stem cell recipients came together for the first time as Team Anthony Nolan to compete at the British Transplant Games in Newcastle Gateshead.
+In 2015 a group of nine stem cell recipients came together for the first time as Anthony Nolan's Team AN to compete at the British Transplant Games in Newcastle Gateshead.
 They had an unforgettable experience, taking part in 17 events and coming home with 15 medals.

 Anthony Nolan has taken a team to the British Transplant Games every year since then.
-In 2017 our team of 15 won a total of 24 medals across a range of events including badminton, cycling, bowling, swimming, walking, golf and 800m sprint.
+In 2019 our team of 17 won a total of 23 medals across a range of events in Newport, south Wales, including golf, 1500m, tennis, ball throw, cycling, walking, badminton and beanbag archery.

-The 2018 British Transplant Games will take place in Birmingham on 2-5 August.
-Full details are on the British Transplant Games website – we answer some Frequently Asked Questions below.
+The British Transplant Games website has further info and we answer some Frequently Asked Questions below.

 Is there an age limit?